Suggestion: Watch the 10 minutes video tutorial before reading this article

 China Export Clearance

 Before your cargo can be loaded and shipped, the goods must be cleared for exports.
-I can’t say that I know the exact details of this process, as such paperwork is always handled by the supplier, or its export agent.
+I can’t say that I know the exact details of this process, as such paperwork is always handled by the supplier or the export agent.